 Dr Amantha Imber

-Amantha is the co-creator of the AFR Most Innovative Companies list, an annual list that Inventium compiles, ranking Australia’s top innovators.
-She has written for publications including The Australian Financial Review, BRW, Australian Business Solutions and Smart Company and is the author of the best-selling book “The Creativity Formula: 50 scientifically proven creativity boosters for work and for life”.
-Her second book “The Innovation Formula” was released on April 1st 2016 & is already in it’s second print run.
+Amantha is the co-creator of the Australian Financial Review’s Most Innovative Companies list, an annual list that Inventium compiles, ranking Australia’s top innovators.
+Her thoughts have appeared on The Huffington Post, Forbes, Fast Company, and The Australian Financial Review and she is the author of two best-selling books: “The Creativity Formula” and “The Innovation Formula”.

 Amantha had an international record deal for her debut album Like Samantha without the S, prays to the God of Kevin Spacey and claims to have once been freakishly good at table tennis.